-Editors who offer “developmental editing” and describe it as such usually provide an editorial report along with direct notes in the manuscript.
+Freelance editors who offer “developmental editing” usually provide an editorial report along with direct notes in a manuscript.

-The editorial report or editorial letter is a document detailing the project’s strengths and weaknesses at a wider level.
+The editorial report or editorial letter is a document on the project’s strengths and weaknesses at a wider level.
 It also includes suggested solutions.
-It varies in length depending on the editor, but it’s usually quite comprehensive and detailed.
-So, for example, it may draw attention to a lack of rising conflict and stakes, and how the author can build more tension into the narrative.
+It varies in length depending on the editor, but it’s usually really comprehensive and detailed.
+For example, it might draw attention to a lack of rising conflict and stakes, and how the author can build more tension into the narrative.

 The in-manuscript notes usually take the form of comment bubbles within the document, highlighting specific areas of text.
 This allows the writer to see first-hand examples of anything outlined in the editorial letter.

-Some developmental editors may edit or rearrange sections of text.
+Some developmental editors might edit or rearrange sections of text.
 For example, to show the author how to improve pacing, and how these changes might be implemented.

-Also known as a manuscript evaluation, appraisal, or critique.
+Also known as a manuscript evaluation or critique.

-This service is tricky to define, because editors provide it in different ways.
-The word critique tends to imply something shorter and less comprehensive (say, a page or two of feedback), whereas evaluations, assessments and appraisals may be just as in-depth as a full developmental edit.
-They may run much longer, although that isn’t a steadfast rule.
-What is provided here varies in terms of report length and the extent of the analysis.
+This one is tricky to define, because freelance editors provide it in different ways.
+The word critique tends to imply something shorter and less comprehensive (a page or two of feedback), whereas evaluations/assessments can be just as in-depth as a full developmental edit.
+They may run much longer, although that isn’t a rule.

-With this service, the key element is that you only receive the editorial report, without any in-manuscript highlights.
-Some editors may include a limited number of examples pulled from the text in the editorial report itself, as I do, to help the author see where the feedback might be applied.
+The key element is that you normally only receive the editorial report, without any in-manuscript highlights.
+Some editors may include a limited number of examples pulled from the text in the editorial report itself to help the author see where the feedback might be applied.

 Alpha and beta reading

-- Beta reading is provided for work that has already been revised and professionally edited, and is due to be published.
-They are the “testers” of the product.
+- Beta reading is provided for work that has already been revised and edited, and is due to be published.
+Beta readers are the “testers” of the product.

-- Alpha reading involves feedback on rough drafts or first drafts, before professional editing has taken place.
+- Alpha reading involves feedback on rough drafts or first drafts, before editing has taken place.

-Again, bear in mind that some editors and readers will define services differently.
+Again, bear in mind that some readers will define these differently.

-Feedback varies.
-From your average reader, you might only get a few sentences of thoughts.
-Editors usually offer something a little more detailed, such as a page or two of feedback.
-Editors usually won’t focus on solutions when beta reading.
-They’re providing a reaction to the author to allow them to gauge how well the book would do in the market, or whether it needs more work first.
-With alpha reading, you’ll get some feedback, since the draft will be raw and in need of reshaping, but it likely won’t be as comprehensive as a developmental edit or evaluation.
+The type of feedback varies.
+From your average reader, you might only get a few sentences or a couple of paragraphs of thoughts.
+Freelance editors usually offer something a little more detailed, such as a page or two of feedback.
+Editors usually won’t focus on solutions when beta reading, though.
+They’re providing a reaction to the author to allow them to gauge how well the book would do, or whether it needs more work.

-What type of developmental editing do you need?
+What type of developmental edit do you need?

 There’s no right or wrong way to go about this.
-I hope this has cleared up some of the confusion around these services, and the differences between the types of developmental editing available to you.
-Just make sure you work with an editor who suits you and your process, and you won’t go wrong.
+I hope this has cleared up some of the confusion around this type of editing.
+Just make sure you work with someone who suits you and your process, and you won’t go wrong.